| Assignments due in one week unless otherwise stated.

 Program to write: Write a program to do the algebraic equation x = a +a(b+4)/2 multiple times within loops that vary a and b.
 The variable a should start at 1 go to 10 and increment by 1.
 The variable b should start at 2 and go to 10 and increment by 2.
 When you display the answer show the formula in php.
 I want you to do this three times: once with a for...next, once with a do...while and once with a while.

-We will continue with PHP looking at Second Group PHP and Third Group PHP.
+We will continue with PHP looking at Second Group PHP and we might even start Third Group PHP.

 You can find Second Group PHP at Second Group PHP